-Do you believe that a practice like tai chi or qigong could help you to improve your health, deal with stress, handle family relationships better or cope with bullying in the workplace if only you could learn it?
+Do you believe that a practice like tai chi or qigong could help you to improve your health, deal with stress, handle family relationships better or cope with conflict in the workplace if only you could learn it?

 Perhaps you already had a time in your life when you enjoyed the benefits of such a practice but circumstances prevented you from continuing and now you’ve forgotten all that you learned.

 Have you ever wished there was a way of knowing what foods you’re allergic to?

 Would you like to develop your powers of intuition and be able to “read” other people better?